 - your child has a fever and seems unwell.

 Tests for ringworm

-Your GP might use a special light to help diagnose ringworm, or send some skin scrapings from the area to a laboratory for examination.
+Your GP might use a special light to help diagnose ringworm, or take skin scrapings from the area so the skin can be examined.

-Ringworm usually gets better quickly when you treat it with antifungal creams, which you can buy over the counter at the pharmacy.
+Ringworm usually gets better quickly when you treat it with antifungal creams, which you can buy over the counter at a pharmacy.

 Ringworm treatment with antifungal creams usually takes several weeks to work.
-Your doctor might recommend that you keep applying the cream to the affected skin for a week after the rash has disappeared.
-This should stop the ringworm coming back.
+It’s best to keep applying the cream to the affected skin for a week after the rash has disappeared.
+This will remove all the fungus in the area and stop the ringworm coming back.

-After your child starts proper ringworm treatment, wait for 48 hours before sending him back to child care, preschool or school.
+You should wait for 48 hours after starting ringworm treatment before sending your child to child care, preschool or school.

-Consult your vet for treatment if your pet has bald patches or sores, because this might be where your child has picked up the ringworm.
+Also, consult your vet if your pet has bald patches or sores, because this might be a source of ringworm infection.